-The MHF is focussed on brain cancer research in the hope that we will find a cure for brain cancer in the future.
+The MHF is focused on brain cancer research in the hope that we will find a cure for brain cancer in the future.

 If you need personal or financial assistance, there are various organisations that can provide support for people living with cancer, their families and carers.
-If you would like more information, please visit the following website for support:-
+If you would like more information, please visit the following websites for support:

 The BTAA organisation publishes a quarterly newsletter.
 This months edition features a story about MHF and specifically the Brain Cancer Care Coordinator position that MHF is funding.
-To access the latest BTAA eNews Newsletter click BTAA Newsletter featuring MHF
+To access the latest BTAA Newsletter featuring MHF click here

 BTAA is the umbrella organisation providing a strong national consumer voice for brain tumour patients, carers and their families.
 BTAA’s focus is on support and advocacy.
 This issue focuses on planning for a big September including a free forum for Patients/Nurses/Allied Health Professionals on 13 September in association with COGNO, BTAA’s 4th National Summit on 14 September and BTAA grants to get people to these events.